 Humanising Building: North Lakes Medical Centre, Brisbane

 The newly completed North Lakes Medical Centre in Brisbane is a visually impressive landmark perched atop Mango Hill overlooking Anzac Avenue.
-Its mix of glass and aluminum accents combined with its rendered exterior give the façade a contemporary, but hard aesthetic.
+Its mix of glass and aluminium accents combined with its rendered exterior gives the façade a contemporary, but hard aesthetic.
 Yet upon entering the building, you are immediately invited into a very human space, touched by the warmth of natural timbers.

 Tasmanian Blackwood was chosen for its strength of character and warm, golden brown hues in order to soften the facade.

 Its dark, black bands highlighted with scattered lighter, blonde bands create a beautiful feature and movement in the timber cladded walls and linear ceilings.

 CBD used tongue and groove, as well as a shiplap profile board for cladding to add strength and longevity to the product in the weathered and potentially high impact areas.